Create New Functions¶

 exponential moving average.

-We also inherited the
+Note also that we inherited the

 before_reset() method which does not

-This method is called at the begining of the episode by
+return anything: this method is called at the begining of the episode by

 reset() and is used to reintialize the class

 Both these methods call the parent method to let it do its own initialization/resetting.